projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-NC-05: Data structures only used by one module shall be named with the module name as prefix
 ==============================================================================================

 The data structure types include struct, union, and enum.
 This rule applies to the data structure with all the following properties:

-a) The data structure is only used by one module;
+a) The data structure is only used by one module.
 b) The name meaning is simplistic or common, such as context.

 Compliant example::